Music, emotions and Leadership

 Music activates a network in the brain

-Neuropsychologist Lutz Jänckestates that when listening to emotional music, the limbic systemis activated strongly.
-He describes the limbic system as a combination of different brain structures, which is central to the processing of emotions.
+Neuropsychologist Lutz Jäncke states that when listening to emotional music, the limbic system is activated strongly.
+He defines the limbic system as a combination of different brain structures that are central to processing emotions.

 “During music perception, the individual music stimuli are processed at different levels.
 Within the first 900 milliseconds after stimulus, elementary (pitch, timbre, intensity, etc.) but also complex characteristics of the music (melody, rhythm) and their mental processing results (semantics and memory) are noticed.
 At each stage of processing there are links to many other areas, in particular to movement but also to speech.
 Many brain areas are responsible for the perception of music.
 Interestingly, these brain areas are not only involved in the processing of music, but also in many other functions.
 Therefore, one cannot identify a typical area for the recognition of music in the human brain.
 Today, we’re talking about a network for music perception. ”

 Example: In one study (Blood and Zatorre, 2001), 10 people listened to pieces of music that caused “goose bumps” while, among others things, the cerebral blood flow of these participants were measured.
 While listening to this music, the heart rate, muscle tone and breathing depth increased as expected.
 It was interesting, however, that the circulation in the brain areas, which is of central importance for the control of motivation and excitement, also increased.
 (The ventral striatum, the orbital frontal cortex, the ventromedial prefrontal cortex, and the island area).